 The Third Line is a student run club dedicated to collecting and publishing innovative writing and visual art pieces created by fellow Colby-Sawyer students.
-The Third Line will print one anthology per semester, and run a weekly updated webzine.
+The Third Line prints one anthology per semester, and runs a weekly updated webzine.
 Membership is restricted to English, Creative Writing and Art majors at Colby-Sawyer.
 However, all Colby-Sawyer students are allowed and encouraged to submit their creative work to The Third Line.
-For more information, contact the club's advisor Margaret Wiley, Assistant Professor, Humanities.